 Eko stethoscopes use Bluetooth to pair with smartphones and tablets through the Eko App (available on iOS and Android).
 Through the Eko App, clinicians can listen to, visualize, and share auscultations of the same quality as if they were listening directly through stethoscope earpieces.
 For best sound quality, we recommend that you plug in or pair wireless headphones to your phone to listen to auscultations.
 With wireless stethoscope technology, clinicians can place a stethoscope chestpiece on a patient, and then the sound will travel through the Eko app to headphones.

-According to the World Health Organization, over 466 million people have disabling hearing loss, while an even greater number suffer from mild hearing loss.
+According to the World Health Organization, 430 million people have disabling hearing loss, while an even greater number suffer from mild hearing loss.
 The strongest predictor of hearing loss is age; as adults get older, our hearing gets worse, especially for low-frequency heart sounds.
 Eko stethoscopes help clinicians experiencing hearing loss with amplification and noise cancellation, and compatibility with hearing aids.
 This allows heart and lung auscultations to sound clear.
+View Eko's stethoscope guide for healthcare workers with hearing loss.

 The ability to auscultate wirelessly is a vital part of any health system's telemedicine solution.
 Here are the essential elements of how stethoscopes are used in telemedicine.

-The CORE Digital Stethoscope & Attachment and DUO support wireless auscultation with both wired and wireless headphones or Bluetooth-enabled hearing aids connected to your mobile device.
+1. Which Eko stethoscopes support wireless auscultation?
+The CORE Digital Stethoscope, CORE Attachment, and DUO support wireless auscultation with both wired and wireless headphones or Bluetooth-enabled hearing aids connected to your mobile device.